techidaily/site-youtube-help/source/_posts/in-2024-tastemakers-playbook-recipes-for-attractive-channel-names.md

 <img height="0" width="0" src="https://homestyler.sjv.io/i/5597632/1943750/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### 1\.
-Be specific

-While writing a YouTube shorts description is very important that you are well aware of which keywords to use.
-Here your choice of keywords will play a key role in ranking your videos up.

 ### 2\.
 Do keyword research

 If you are not aware of the right keywords about your YouTube shorts then you could take online help of an online keyword planner.
 You must be including the right keywords on your YouTube shorts description to make it more searchable.